We provide child and adolescent psychiatric wards with the 'little things' that can help brighten the school holidays.

 Each box is unique, but common favourites include books, games, seasonal decorations, treats, luxury toiletries, arts and craft supplies and so on.
 You can read more about our boxes here.

 We also work closely with the wards to make sure that the items we buy are safe and appropriate for the ward, and inclusive for all patients.

 Why is ‘Deck the Wards’ not a registered charity?

 We are currently in the process of registering the charity, which we hope to complete in 2020.

 In the meantime we still take our governance and fundraising responsibilities very seriously.
 We are dedicated to fundraising responsibly, and in line with the principles and guidance of The Code of Fundraising Practice as published by the Institute of Fundraising.
 To this end, we will also register with the Fundraising Regulator as soon as possible.

 How can I help?

 We’re glad you asked!

 If you're an individual hoping to volunteer with us then welcome!
 We're always looking for new ideas, skills, networks and resources and we'd be delighted to hear from you.
-Visit our volunteer hub on Timecounts for more information on how to volunteer, or email us at email@example.com.
+Find out how you could volunteer by emailing us at firstname.lastname@example.org.

 If you’re a business looking to donate or partner with us then please don’t hesitate to get in touch by emailing email@example.com.